camunda/camunda-docs/docs/product-manuals/tasklist/deployment/configuration.md

 ## Webserver

-Tasklist supports customizing the *context-path* by using default spring configuration.
+Tasklist supports customizing the *context-path* by using default Spring configuration.

 Example for `application.yml`:
 `server.servlet.context-path: /tasklist`